What is the Lamb's Book of Life? Does it determine who will be saved?

-First, Scripture tells us that it is God who chooses who is and who is not saved.
-There are many passages that demonstrate this, but we’ll look at only one here, Ephesians 1:3-6.
+First, Scripture tells us that it is God gives mercy to those He chooses beforehand.
+There are many passages that demonstrate this, but we’ll look at only one here from Ephesians:

 While this passage clearly says God chose us and predestined us, it also says that He did this before the foundation of the world.
 Consequently, this means that believers’ names were written in the Book of Life before God made the world.

-Both of these passages clearly describe unbelievers as those whose name has not been written in the book of life from the foundation of the world.
-Taken together, these passages can only mean that believers’ names are written in the book of life from the foundation of the world, and can never be blotted out.
-Likewise, unbelievers’ names were never written in the book of life, and therefore were never blotted out from it.
+Both of these passages clearly describe unbelievers as those whose name has not been written in the Book of Life from the foundation of the world.
+Taken together, these passages can only mean that believers’ names are written in the Book of Life from the foundation of the world, and can never be blotted out, while unbelievers’ names are not written in the Book of Life, and therefore were never there in the first place.

-Having said that, there are three passages in Scripture that refer to names being blotted out (or erased) from the book of life, as shown below.
+Having said that, there are three passages in Scripture that refer to names being blotted out (or erased) from the Book of Life – the first from Exodus:

 Notice in this passage Moses speaks of a "book," but he doesn't name the book.
 Given the context of the circumstances, the natural conclusion is the book of the Law.
 Moses is saying that if Israel is to be cut out of the covenant, then Moses offers himself to be a sacrifice in place of Israel.
 God confirms that any who have sinned against Him are botted out of the book of the Law.

-A second passage sometimes cited as a removal of a name from the Book of LIfe is:
+A second passage sometimes cited as a removal of a name from the Book of Life is from Psalms:

 This is a Messianic psalm, where David is asking God to not let those who persecuted the Messiah be saved.
 Note that although he asks for their names to be “blotted out of the book of life," he also asks that “they not be recorded with the righteous."